MSeifert04/iteration_utilities/docs/reduce.rst

    These :py:func:`functools.reduce` functions are much slower than the builtins!

-There are several other fold functions in the standard library and in third- party packages, most notably:
+There are several other fold functions in the standard library and in third-party packages, most notably:

 - :py:func:`math.fsum`
 - ``statistics`` [1]_